-USA Today Best Selling Author Jennifer M. Eaton writes fast paced science fiction from the eastern shores of the USA on planet Earth.
+USA Today Best Selling Author Jennifer M. Eaton writes fast paced science fiction from the eastern shore of the USA on planet Earth.
 Yes, regrettably, she is human, but please don't hold that against her.

 Renegade Magic by Jennifer M. Eaton